bolwerk-b/Final-Project/README.md

 [Region(continent) Data](https://www.kaggle.com/datasets/andradaolteanu/country-mapping-iso-continent-region)

-Used to correlate contries to their region/continent.
+Used to correlate countries to their region/continent.

 ## Database